locationtech/udig-platform/docs/user/en/concepts/Teradata.rst

 -  Type of statement (i.e. "SELECT", "INSERT", "DELETE")

 The only details that can be modified from within uDig is the Name of application and the Connection Mode .
-See the :doc:`Teradata page` for more details.
+See the :doc:`/Teradata page` for more details.

 Spatial indexes
 ^^^^^^^^^^^^^^^